IT-for-Change/English-Lang-Lab-Speech/README.md

 ## English Language Learning assisted by Automated Speech Recognition

 ### January 2023
 These are very early days for this project.
 The project aims to develop AI based English language learning software as a digital public good.
 This repository will hold the components of the core Automated Speech Recognition (ASR) engine.
+Other repositories may be spawned to hold frontend/api components.

 ### Principles